nathanembaye/DekiProject/README.md

 ## Deki Project

 During COVID myself and a good friend, Nathanael, were concerned about students in the community academically falling behind due to lockdown restrictions.
-We decided to start an initiative ([The Deki Ottawa Project](https://www.instagram.com/thedekiottawaproject/?hl=en)) where undergrads and young professionals would be paired to tutor students in grades 7-12 students to combat this.
+We decided to start an initiative ([The Deki Ottawa Project](https://www.instagram.com/thedekiottawaproject/?hl=en)) where undergrads and young professionals would be paired with students in grades 7-12 for tutoring to combat this.
 As the number of tutors and students signing up grew, reaching approximately 30+ and 45+ respectively, we found optimally pairing everyone to be difficult.
 For every person, we had to consider: subjects, days of availability, suitable times, etc. This python program solves just that using combinatorial optimization.